Dustyroom/flat-kit-doc/index.md

 Fog Image Effect camera component can be reviewed as a post-processing effect.
 It can be subtle, like a mist in the lower part of the valley, or a dominant effect, as in a completely hazed environment.
 Simply put, it works in the following way.
 You decide whether you need only length fog or height fog or both.
 Then you determine the bounds where it would take effect.
 Then you choose colors along each dimension.
 And after that, blend between distance and height.
 This effect starts from camera position up to the Near/Far, Low/High bounds, meaning, your camera is the zero coordinate from where the fog spreads.
 Each camera on the scene can have a separate independent instance of an effect.

 Because Unity’s MSAA (multi-sample anti-aliasing, which is an option in the Quality Settings of your project) does not apply to depth texture, there may be inconsistencies between the anti-aliased color image and the unprocessed depth image.
-This may look as aliasing if fog intensity is set to a high value. *Such artifacts may only occur if using MSAA*, so we recommend using screen-space anti-aliasing, such as in Unity’s post-processing stack that you can import by going to Window ▶︎ Package Manager in Unity 2018+.
+This may look as aliasing if fog intensity is set to a high value. *Such artefacts may only occur if using MSAA*, so we recommend using screen-space anti-aliasing, such as in Unity’s post-processing stack that you can import by going to Window ▶︎ Package Manager in Unity 2018+.

 When you click on any of the color ramps (Distance or Height Gradient), the Gradient Editor pops up.